microsoft/azure-health-data-services-toolkit/samples/SimpleCustomOperation/README.md

 - Using the .NET Core CLI

-    Run the following command from the directory that contains this sample:
+    Run the following command from the directory that contains this sample i.e. `samples/SimpleCustomOperation/SimpleCustomOperation` and `samples/SimpleCustomOperation/SimpleWebApi`:

     ```bash
-    dotnet SimpleCustomOperation\bin\Debug\net6.0\SimpleCustomOperation.dll

-    dotnet SimpleWebApi\bin\Debug\net6.0\SimpleWebAPI.dll
+    dotnet run
     ```

 ## Usage Details